 When it comes to choosing a VPN, there are many providers out there.
 In order to select VPNs for recommendation, here are the criteria we use to assess whether a particular VPN is suitable for uTorrent users:

 - Torrent friendliness.
 Not all VPNs allow the use of torrents or other P2P downloads over their networks.
-Free VPNs in particular rarely support this vital feature for torrent users.
+Very few free VPNs support this vital feature for torrent users.
 We looked for VPNs that allow P2P traffic of all kinds.

 - No limitations.
 Once again, free VPNs tend to set limitations on your use like bandwidth caps which you have to pay if you exceed.
 This is a big pain, so we recommend only VPNs with no bandwidth limitations that let you download as much as you like.